leomenezessz/pyppium/docs/pyppium-driver.md

 # Pyppium Driver

-Pyppium driver is a abstraction to the conventional driver.
-He try to simplify driver usage and sharing instance in your test runner.
+The Pyppium driver is an abstraction to the conventional driver.
+He tries to simplify driver usage and sharing instance in your test runner.

 ## Driver Basics

-Pyppium driver have some facilities to use, and have some default parameters to simplify your tests.
-After start use pyppium remember to import it.
+Pyppium driver has some facilities to use, and have some default parameters to simplify your tests.
+After start using the pyppium remember to import it.

 ```python
 from pyppium.driver import PyppiumDriver